quadsurf/react-curriculum/01-introduction-to-react.md

 The `ReactDOM.render` function uses the `ReactElement` to create a component hierarchy and then inserts it into the DOM as the child of the `DOMElement`.
 The `ReactDOM.render` function controls the contents of the `DOMElement`.
 Any existing elements inside are replaced when the function is first called.
 In later calls, React uses its reconciliation algorithm to efficiently update the contents.

-To help learn how React works, the code sample from above is extra explicit about the input and output of each React function.
+To help learn how React works, the code example from above is extra explicit about the input and output of each React function.
 In a production system, the same code would be written like this.

 ```html
 <script>